feynon/carlosbecker.com/content/talks.md

 Some talks I gave over the years, just in case you want to see the slides.

+## 2019

+### 1º Open Source Joinville Meetup

+> Oct 08, 2019

+Shared some tips about managing medium-sized OpenSource projects.
+The slides are in portuguese.

+{{< speakerdeck a088943ef7e64eb28325c1efb84d55b5 wide >}}

 ## 2018

 ### Hacktoberfest Joinville